 Once you think you have the photos ready to be focus stacked in Photoshop, do the following steps:

-- When the action is finished – you should have a sharp photo.
-You can hide a layer to see which part of the sharp image was taken from that layer if you’re curious
+10. When the action is finished – you should have a photo with all the areas focused.
+Sometimes Photoshop’s automatic masking has to be corrected.
+You can hide a layer to see which part of the sharp image was taken from that layer if you’re curious or with to change.

-- You will need to crop the photo to remove the empty corners by using Crop tool (C on your keyboard)
+11. If you did not choose Content Aware Fill Transparent Areas – you will need to crop the photo to remove the empty corners by using Crop tool (C on your keyboard)

 In case the photos didn’t get stacked properly

 There could be three reasons behind it.
 Whether you forgot to align the layers, or the photos weren’t captured properly.
 Or both of those succeeded, but you had some spots of the subject that you didn’t capture in focus.
 Sometimes Photoshop can also be to blame.
 There have been cases when Photoshop took a blurred part of one photo instead of a sharp part of another.
 In such cases – I correct the masking to take the sharp part from the correct layer.

 You can select all the layers and choose Edit -> Auto Align Layers…, leave the Auto mode and click OK.
 Afterwards carry on with the step 6 and all the next ones.